 Our Social Stories

 I now have a few different social stories that we use, some are very targeted at my son, others are more general.
-He often refuses to read one about going to the hairdressers.
-This is because he hates getting his haircut, I am pleased it is clear he understands it.
+He used to refuses to read one about going to the hairdressers.
+This is because at the time he getting his haircut.

 Who are Social Stories for?